damjan911/BookStoreApp/README.md

 2. Customer and Book Relationship

 Many customers can purchase multiple books, and each book can be purchased by multiple customers.
 This creates a many-to-many relationship between Customers and Books.
-Because here we have Many-to-Many Relationship we create a Junction Table which contains the Primary Key Columns of this two tables.
+Because here we have Many-to-Many Relationship we create a Junction Table which contains the Primary Key Columns of this two models.

 ```
     public class Book